nikolasburk/support-challenges-ryan/challenge-3/README.md

 }
 ```

 2. Create a migration using `npx prisma2 lift save --name 'split_name'` and then apply the migration using `npx prisma2 lift up`.
-Lastly, run `npx prisma2 generate` to generate PhotonJS again for the two new fields added.
+Lastly, run `npx prisma2 generate` to generate the Photon types for the two new fields added.

 3. Create a file that runs this script that will add the values from `name` to `firstName` and `lastName` correctly.
 This needs to be done because if you remove the name field, lift will give you a warning that you will lose your data.
 Which is why we need to save the data to the `firstName` and `lastName` fields first.
 You can write a script that does something like this: